 - Ever wondered what it’s like to have a close encounter with a polar bear?
 Or walk to the South Pole?
 One lucky winner will get a 30 minute private Zoom call with the inspirational and fearless polar explorers and climate champions from Hearts in the Ice!!
 You can ask Hilde and Sunniva whatever you like!!

 - Would you like to see your drawing as a custom skin in Fortnite????
-If I can get to 1000 followers on Twitter or Facebook in time, I’ll sign up to the Fortnite ‘Support a Creator’ program and create a skin from a grand prize winning drawing.
-Currently I am at 911 followers on Twitter, so fingers crossed.
-You can like me on Twitter or Facebook by clicking on the Twitter or Facebook icons at the bottom of the page.
+I am signing up to the Fortnite ‘Support a Creator’ program and will create 2 skins, each one inspired by a grand prize winning drawing.

 - Can you imagine flying an airplane through a hurricane (typhoon, tropical cyclone)??
-This winner gets a 30 minute private Zoom call with a pilot who does just that!
+2 winners each get a 30 minute private Zoom call with a pilot who does just that!
 You can ask Hurricane Hunter, Commander Rebecca Waddington all about it!

 - We aim to make all prizes as close to carbon neutral as possible.

-A team of artists / scientists / authors from around the world will decide the winners.
+A team of seven artists / scientists / authors from around the world decided the winners.
 These are:

-Anna Cabre (Spain), Dyan DeNapoli (USA), Tracy Edwards (UK), Marlo Garnsworthy (USA), Inae Guion (Brazil), Sandra Guzman (Mexico), Lungi Mchunu (South Africa), Deborah Pardo (France), Sue Pillans (Australia), Angela Rossen (Australia), Songqiao Yao (China), and Catherine Sarah Young (Philippines)
+Anna Cabre (Spain), Tracy Edwards (UK), Marlo Garnsworthy (USA), Inae Guion (Brazil), Sue Pillans (Australia), Angela Rossen (Australia) and Catherine Sarah Young (Philippines)

-- How will the judges decide the grand prize winner(s)?
+- How did the judges decide the grand prize winners?

 Keeping in mind the age of the entrant: